 - Decide HOW You will Achieve the Goals – Just deciding what you want to achieve is not enough, you will have to determine how you plan to achieve it.
 For example – instead of ‘I will learn 10 words everyday’ you should write ‘I will make a list or flash cards of 10 words from my Korean level 3 textbook, memorise them and practice by making one sentence each’.
 Be as specific and clear as possible so that later you can just start working on the tasks rather than wasting time on thinking how you should go about doing them.

 - Decide how you will Monitor your Progress – Testing yourself and keeping a track of your achievements is very crucial.
 You need to set several milestones where you will examine if you have successfully learnt what you had planned to learn or not.
 The test can be done through some pre-made test papers, with the help of a teacher or friend, using online mock tests or by assigning a task (like making a video in Korean or writing an article in Korean) to yourself.
 Keeping a record of your test results will keep you motivated and will help you adjust your methods, routines and goals.
 You can also let a friend know about your goals and ask him or her to monitor and test you.
 Some people also announce the goals on social media and use the self-built pressure as a catalyst.

-What are your language learning goals for 2017 and how are you planning to achieve them?
+What are your language learning goals this year and how are you planning to achieve them?